Execution Flow

 POST /tasks/payroll/init | Payroll | Validate + batch before execution |

-POST /tasks/swap/init | Swap | Create swap task |
+POST /tasks/swap/init | Swap | Legacy swap task, disabled by default |

-POST /tasks/liquidity/init | Liquidity | Create liquidity task |
+POST /tasks/liquidity/init | Liquidity | Legacy LP task, disabled by default |

 POST /tasks/fx/execute | FX | Execute FX trade |